 Some quick facts that are all about the money:

-– Nick Markakis’s hamate injury cost the Oriole’s $2.76mm
+– Nick Markakis’s hamate injury cost the Oriole’s approximately $2.76mm.

-My company, ProXR, LLC, has developed, tested, refined and patented bat technology call ProXR (meaning “x-treme response”).
+My company, ProXR, LLC, has developed, tested, refined and patented a bat technology called ProXR (meaning “x-treme response”).
 This innovative, simple and elegant design dramatically reduces the compression and speed-bump forces caused by conventional bat knobs.
-Because of this, ProXR gives batters real improved performance – increased plate coverage, increased swing precision and increased barrel speed at contact.
-ProXR is approved for use in play and it has already been used in many regular season games by Prince Fielder and Mike Hessman.
+Because of this, ProXR gives batters real improved performance – increased plate coverage, increased swing precision and increased exit velocity in the range of +3 to +5 mph – that’s a distance increase of 15 to 25 feet.
+ProXR is approved by MLB and NCAA for use in play and has already been used in many regular season games by Prince Fielder and Mike Hessman.
 ProXR is in the National Baseball Hall of Fame as the first bat of its kind ever used in baseball.